Genius Juice Shark Tank Update – Shark Tank Season 11

 Posts about Genius Juice on Shark Tank Blog

-Ready to Drink Coconut Smoothies
+Ready-to-Drink Coconut Smoothies

-Genius Juice Shark Tank Recap
+Genius Juice Shark Tank Pitch

 Alex enters the Tank seeking $250,000 for 7% of the business.
-He hands out samples as he explains that his smoothies use the whole coconut: the water and the meat.
-The Sharks rave over the taste and like the fact that it’s low calorie and nutritious.
-Sales are good: $376,000 in 2018 and Alex expects 2019 to be over $1 million.
-There’s a problem though, the company isn’t profitable yet.
-Alex and his family invested $1.3 million to stat the business, too and he believes he can go to $100 million in sales.
+He hands out samples and explains that his smoothies use whole coconuts, water, and meat.
+The Sharks rave over the taste and like that they’re low-calorie and nutritious.
+Sales are good: $376,000 in 2018, and Alex expects 2019 to be over $1 million.

 Genius Juice Shark Tank Update

 The Shark Tank Blog constantly provides updates and follow-ups about entrepreneurs who have appeared on the Shark Tank TV show.
 The deal with Mark and Barbara never closed.
 The WeFunder Alex set up to open on the original air date raised a whopping $2,255,106!
-The company also reports $700,000 in sales for the first quarter of 2020 and over $900,000 for the second quarter of 2020.
-They also raised $1.1 million in August, 2020.
-With those kind of numbers, Alex didn’t need Mark and Barbara.

-2020 also saw the company get into 2500 retail stores like Whole Foods, Publix, Albertson’s, Walmart, Target, Smart & Final and many mom & pop and small regional chains.
-The company released a new flavor: Vanilla Cinnamon and a line of smoothies.
-In 2021, the products were in around 2800 stores nationwide.
-In addition to the aforementioned stores, they’re also in Costco.
-As of July, 2022, they had $12 million in lifetime sales.
+2020 also saw the company enter 2,500 retail stores, including Whole Foods, Publix, Albertson’s, Walmart, Target, Smart & Final, and many mom-and-pop and small regional chains.
+The company released a new flavor, Vanilla Cinnamon, and a line of smoothies.

 Pictured is me in front of a set with the last of our Genius Coconut Smoothies in August 2023.
 We shut down the production, and sold the last of it to our distributors and outlet stores at a discount. $8m in sales over 6-7 years (a few years we struggled with manufacturing) was an accomplishment for a high priced product with less capital than all our competitors.